mjordan/islandora_workbench_docs/docs/user_management.md

 input_dir: /some/directory/path
 ```

-In this configuration, the `username` and `password` settings are not included in the config file but are instead included in the referenced credentials file:
+In this configuration, instead of being in the main configuration file, the `username` and `password` settings are instead in the referenced credentials file:

 ```yaml
 username: admin